Undergraduate minor: political science

 Graduate degrees: M.A. in political science; Ph.D. in political science

-The Department of Political Science offers two undergraduate majors and minors as well as graduate degree programs.
+The Department of Political Science offers undergraduate majors and minors as well as graduate degree programs.
+In addition to the programs of study in political science, it offers the B.A., B.S., and minor in international relations, and the undergraduate Certificate in Political Risk Analysis.
 It collaborates with other departments to offer the Certificate in Social Science Analytics.
-In addition, it offers several courses that undergraduate students in all majors may use to fulfill General Education Program requirements and a First-Year Seminar designed for entering undergraduate students.
+The department also offers several courses that undergraduate students in all majors may use to fulfill General Education Program requirements and a First-Year Seminar designed for entering undergraduate students.

 Certificate in Social Science Analytics

 The growth of big data and informatics calls for a new set of skills for social science students and an increased understanding of the logic of data collection and analysis.
 The certificate focuses on the application side of data analysis and allows focus to be on the specific research methods and quantitative skills using data-driven methods effective for more understanding in an increasingly complicated social-political world.
 The certificate offers an opportunity for interdisciplinary training on how data can be used to address important questions in the social sciences.
 The Department of Political Science collaborates with the Departments of Geographical and Sustainability Sciences, Sociology, and Statistics and Actuarial Science to offer the undergraduate program in social science analytics; see Social Science Analytics in the Catalog.
 The Department of Political Science administers the certificate.

 Courses numbered below 2000 are introductory undergraduate courses.
 Course POLI:1000 First-Year Seminar does not count toward the major or the minor in political science.